Roby46/RIFT/README.md

 The Figure above shows the effect of the clustering strategy (Step 1 & 2 of RIFT) on the discovery times.
 The scale-up values marked with an asterisk are computed by considering the Time Limit (5 hrs).

 <img src="Full Experimental Evaluation/Decay Effect.png" alt="...">

+The Figure above shows the effect of the RFD time decay mechanism (Step 3 of RIFT) in the imputation time.

 ### Influence of the k parameter